-Skip the line to visit the Sistine Chapel on a Premium guided tour
+Skip the line to visit the Sistine Chapel with a Premium guided tour

 Enter St. Peter's Basilica without queuing up (yes, you can!)

-St. Peter's Basilica is free and you can enter without a ticket, but as you can imagine, the lines are very long and there are no shady places inside St. Peter's Square.
+St. Peter's Basilica is free and you can enter without purchasing any kind of ticket, but as you can imagine, the queues are very long and there are no shady places inside St. Peter's Square.

-Skip the line also at the Colosseum by buying a combined ticket Vatican + Colosseum
+Skip the line at the Colosseum too by buying a combined Vatican + Colosseum ticket